Effects of the Background Turbulence on the Relaxation of Ion Temperature Anisotropy in Space Plasmas: Numerical Results. The effect of a background spectrum

 \section{Numerical Results.
 The effect of a background spectrum}

 In order to solve numerically the system of differential equations given by Eqs.~\eqref{eq:disprel}--\eqref{eq:dbkdt} we use a fourth order Runge-Kutta method.
-First, here we compare the quasilinear relaxation with three different initial background spectra, namely a uniform noise $|B_k(0)|^2={\rm const.}$, a Gaussian spectrum
+In this section, for academic purposes, we consider three distinct shapes for the magnetic spectrum $|B_k|^2$ to illustrate the effects that different initial magnetic field background spectra can produce on the quasilinear evolution of the macroscopic parameters of the plasma.
+The three initial background spectra considered here are a uniform noise $|B_k(0)|^2=A$, a Gaussian spectrum

 and a Lorentzian spectrum